Getting your Trinity Audio player ready...

 I stilled the energy inside, balled my fists, and barreled down the path to trouble.

-Nate, the self-asserted alpha of our role-playing group, sharply squinted his eyes as he slurped from his gas station foam cup.
-Yet, despite his alpha-male status, he exuded the curiosity of a teenage courtier soaking in the spilled tea of the day.
+Yet despite all his big‑man energy, he radiated the curiosity of a teenage courtier soaking in the spilled tea of the day.

 Like everyone else in our eclectic band, Nate had an extreme dislike for The Nameless One.
-He wanted to hear that our archnemesis had received some retribution.

 But his imagination was getting way ahead of my story.
-So I chose that moment to take a break.
-His slurping triggered my desire for a soda.

 “I’m thirsty, dude.
 Be back.”

-I left Nate standing by the doorway.
 He hadn’t even taken his leather coat off yet.
 Ha.
-He must have had questions as soon as he entered.

 Or did I bombard him when he crossed the threshold?
 Either way, it didn’t matter.